DraghettiGiacomo/DraghettiGiacomo/README.md

 <h1 align='center'>Hello World!👋</h1>

-<p>Hi, I am a 21 years old Junior Front End Developer with skills in HTML, CSS, JavaScript, React, Bootstrap and Redux.
+<p>Hi, I am Giacomo, a 21 years old Junior Front End Developer with skills in HTML, CSS, JavaScript, React, Bootstrap and Redux.
 I have experience in creating responsive user interfaces.
 I am passionate about web development and am determined to grow professionally and contribute to challenging projects.</p>

 <hr>